Our unique analysis of the bills Exon sponsored and cosponsored provides insight into his position in the Senate.

 View All » (including bills from previous years)

-From Feb 1979 to Oct 1996, Exon missed 217 of 7,031 roll call votes, which is 3.1%.
-This is worse than the median of 2.6% among the lifetime records of senators serving in Oct 1996.
+From Feb 1979 to Oct 1996, Exon missed 217 of 7,050 roll call votes, which is 3.1%.
+This is on par with the median of 2.6% among the lifetime records of senators serving in Oct 1996.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: